pjeby/tag-wrangler/README.md

 # Obsidian Tag Wrangler Plugin
 > NEW in 0.6.0
-> - Open or create a tag page by alt/opt clicking a tag in any note (or the tag pane)
+> - Open or create a tag page by alt/opt clicking a tag in any note (or the tags view)
 > - Use the Tag Wrangler context menu for tags in the body of a note (editor or preview mode)
 > - Drag-and-drop tags to rename/reorganize them
-> - Drag tags from the tag pane or a note preview to an editor pane to insert them as text.
+> - Drag tags from the tags view or a note preview to an editor pane to insert them as text.

-This plugin adds a context menu for tags in the [Obsidian.md](https://obsidian.md) tag pane, with the following actions available:
+This plugin adds a context menu for tags in the [Obsidian.md](https://obsidian.md) tags view, with the following actions available:

 ![Image of tag wrangler's context menu](https://raw.githubusercontent.com/pjeby/tag-wrangler/master/contextmenu.png)